sourabh-virdi/dotnet-resilient-microservices-framework/CONTRIBUTING.md

 }
 ```

-### Test Requirements
-- ✅ All new code must have tests
+* All new code must have tests
-- ✅ Maintain or improve code coverage
+* Maintain or improve code coverage
-- ✅ Tests must be reliable and deterministic
+* Tests must be reliable and deterministic
-- ✅ Use descriptive test names
+* Use descriptive test names
-- ✅ Follow Arrange-Act-Assert pattern
+* Follow Arrange-Act-Assert pattern

 ### Running Tests
 ```bash